The UK Government announced 2 new schemes to help those fleeing the war in Ukraine.

 If you would like to become a host under the Homes for Ukraine Scheme no rent can be charged – you will however receive the optional thank you payment – made available by UK Government.
 In recognition of their ongoing support amidst the rising cost-of-living, all hosts will receive the ‘thank you’ payment per month for however long the host arrangement lasts.

-‘Thank you’ payments have now also been extended from 12 months to 2 years, so that guests who may not yet be ready to move into independent accommodation can stay in hosting accommodation for longer where hosts are willing to extend arrangements.
+‘Thank you’ payments of £600 per month have now also been extended from 12 months to 2 years, so that guests who may not yet be ready to move into independent accommodation can stay in hosting accommodation for longer where hosts are willing to extend arrangements.

 “Do I need to provide food for my guests?”